dch42/mtg_query/README.md

     - search for color(s) in card mana cost
 - `-txt, --text [TERMS...]`
     - search for term(s) in card text
-- `-cmc`
-    - search for cards with 'x' converted mana cost

 For example, to search for all ***'black' 'instant'*** cards with a CMC of ***'2'*** which contain the text ***'sacrifice'***: